A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

 }
 ```

-“ALIGNED” is used when an entry/exit is the same event for both
+`ALIGNED` is used when an entry/exit is the same event for both
-entrances.
-“REVERSED” is used when an entry event for one is an exit
+entrances. `REVERSED` is used when an entry event for one is an exit
 event for the other.

-## 5.2.
+## 5.3.
 APC Counting Data

 Counting data is the data that are actually wanted!
 These data items
 contains the information about entry/exit and occupancy of
 vehicles/spaces.

-### 5.2.1.
+### 5.3.1.
 Time synchronization

 APC Counting Data contains timestamps, and data analysis relies on the
 timestamps of different Providers to be in sync.
 Producers of APC